brianjoseff/website/content/strength_in_diversity.md

 <p>Privileged people suffer from an <i>Empathy Gap.</i></p>

 <p>They do not understand the hopes, needs, and fears of everyone else because they live in an isolated world of elites.
 This ignorance leads to violence, disunity, and short-sighted decision making.
 These ignorant people have control over all power in today’s world.
 This must change.
 To bring about peace, unity, and equality--they must first gain empathy.</p>

+<p>Strength in Diversity brings the privileged and underprivileged together so they can learn from each other and be better.
+It is a two way street.
+Not charity.
+Not poverty-tourism.
+It is the formation of solid, equal relationships of interdependence and shared growth.</p>